subhashsubramanian/Create-Google-Classrooms-with-Apps-script/README.md

-# Create Google Classrooms in bulk- for G-suite Administrator only
+# Create Google Classrooms in bulk-.
+This is for G-suite Administrator only
 an apps script that creates classrooms from data in a google spreadsheet

 ## How to use ?